 Converting the cosines to sines yields Snell’s Law

 Fermat’s principle of least time can be explained in terms of wave interference.
 If we think of all paths being taken by propagating waves, then those waves that take paths that differ only a little from the optimum path still interfere constructively.
-This is the principle of stationarity.
+This is the principle of stationarity and is related to the principle of least action.
 The time minimizes a quadratic expression that deviates from the minimum only in second order (shown in the right part of Fig. 2).
 Therefore, all “nearby” paths interfere constructively, while paths that are farther away begin to interfere destructively.
 Therefore, the path of least time is also the path of stationary time and hence stationary optical path length and hence the path of maximum constructive interference.
 This is the actual path taken by the wave—and the light.

 Snell’s Law: Wavefront Continuity